vivipolli/bizthon/README.md

-# EcoNFT - Environmental Reserve Certification Platform 🌿
+# EverGreen - Environmental Reserve Certification Platform 🌿

 A blockchain-based platform that enables landowners to tokenize their environmental reserves as NFTs, providing transparent and verifiable proof of environmental preservation.

 ## 🌍 Overview

-EcoNFT transforms environmental preservation efforts into digital certificates using NFT technology on the Solana blockchain.
+EverGreen transforms environmental preservation efforts into digital certificates using NFT technology on the Solana blockchain.
 The platform integrates satellite imagery and environmental data to create unique digital certificates that represent verified environmental reserves.

 ## ✨ Key Features